unjs/node-fetch-native/README.md

 Using the polyfill method, we can ensure global fetch is available in the environment and all files.
 Natives are always preferred.

 **Note:** I don't recommend this if you are authoring a library!
-Please prefer explicit methods.
+Please prefer the explicit methods.

 ```js
 // ESM